-In a move towards self-reliance, in 2016, the Prime Minister of Vietnam issued a decree to use Social Health Insurance (SHI) funds for centralized procurement and reimbursement of antiretrovirals (ARVs) for 106,000 people living with HIV instead of from donor programs.
+In 2016, the Prime Minister of Vietnam issued a decree to use Social Health Insurance (SHI) funds for centralized procurement and reimbursement of antiretrovirals (ARVs) for 106,000 people living with HIV instead of from donor programs.

 For more than a decade, the bulk of Vietnam's HIV commodities were procured from international donors, such as the U.S. President's Emergency Plan for AIDS Relief (PEPFAR) and the Global Fund to Fight AIDS, Tuberculosis and Malaria (GFATM).
-Shifting from a donor-funded HIV/AIDS commodity procurement program to one managed by the Government of Vietnam marks an important milestone in Vietnam's journey to self-reliance (J2SR).
+Shifting from a donor-funded HIV/AIDS commodity procurement program to one managed by the Government of Vietnam marks an important milestone in the country-led supply chain.

 Procurement Management: It takes more than funding